wp-plugins/my-optional-modules/readme.txt

 2. Share icons displayed at the top of the post content.

 == Changelog ==

+= 8-RC-1.5.5 =
+* Fixed issue with 'Meta tags' where they would not function properly if 'External Thumbnails' weren't enabled
+* 'External thumbnails', if using imgur or youtube, will output appropriate og:tags if 'Meta tags' are enabled

 = 8-RC-1.5.4 =
 * Moved Google Analytics to wp_header (from wp_footer) (change)